 Accommodation here caters to all budgets and preferences, with a good mix of affordable and luxury options.
 There is a good variety of hotels, apartments, and guesthouses here, so you will definitely be able to find a place to stay that suits you.

-2. Riverside – Where to Stay in Cardiff for families
+Best Places to Stay in Cardiff City Centre for first-timers:

 The gardens that run along the banks of the river for the length of the district are popular with local sportspeople.
 Composed of a variety of open fields, as well as bowling and cricket facilities, the gardens are an ideal place for visitors of all ages to work off some energy.

 Accommodation is less plentiful than in the main hubs, but the options are typically more affordable.
-Those travelling to or from Cardiff by train will appreciate Butetown’s proximity to Cardiff Central train station.
-The tracks run along the north of the district, separating it from the City Centre.
+Those traveling to or from Cardiff by train will appreciate Butetown’s proximity to Cardiff Central train station.
+The tracks run along the north of the district, separating it from the Cardiff City Centre.

 Running up the west length of Butetown is Canal Park, a stretch of inner-city green space, providing residents and visitors a pleasant area to relax.
 The park has some nice walking routes that lead down into the larger Hamadryad Park in Cardiff Bay.